Priyanshu-aicpl/Priyanshu-aicpl/README.md

 💡 Passionate about AI-driven innovation and data-driven decision-making, I am eager to contribute to impactful projects in Machine Learning and AI-based software development.
 Let me know if you'd like any tweaks! 😊🧑‍🎓🔭
 <br>
-🌱 I’m currently learning GenAI and Deep Learning...
+🌱 I’m currently learning Generative AI, LLMs, RAG, and Deep Learning...

 ## 🌐 Socials: